sergiogarciadev/sergiogarciadev/README.md

 ### ⚡ Fun fact

 - I have three dogs named after Snoopy brothers
-- I love coffee and craft beer
+- I love coffee ☕ and craft beer 🍺
-- I like polytics and how its decisions influence society
+- I like politics and how its decisions influence society
+- I drink mate 🧉 (or as we call it _chimarrão_)